 In the American synagogue, the cantor is the minister of music in the congregation.
 He or she leads the community in prayer, prepares students for bar and bat mitzvah, teaches the texts of the liturgy to adults and children, and shares pastoral duties with the rabbi.

 The opportunities for a spiritually rewarding life are immense, and positions for graduate cantors are available throughout North America.

 Men and women who are college graduates, members of the Jewish faith, and adherents of Jewish ritual observances—including the Sabbath and holy days, daily prayer, and dietary laws—are eligible to apply for admission.

-Applicants should have a basic knowledge of Hebrew, Bible, Jewish history, the prayer book, and customs of the synagogue.
+Applicants should have knowledge of Hebrew, Bible, Jewish history, the prayer book, and customs of the synagogue.

 Candidates who have not reached the required level of religious commitment, Judaic knowledge, or musical experience should make inquires to the director concerning preparatory training.

 Cantorial students are candidates for the diploma of hazzan as well as the master of Sacred Music degree.
 The course requires five years of full-time study.
 In addition to the course work, students must prepare a master's essay or project and present a concert of general and liturgical music as part of the graduation requirements.

 With the permission of the deans of the schools involved, cantorial students may prepare concurrently for an MA in Education at the William Davidson Graduate School of Jewish Education or an MA at The Graduate School.

 Study Year in Israel

 All students spend one academic year in Israel generally the second year of enrollment.
 Study opportunities include the Conservative Yeshiva, Kesher Hadash and Hebrew Union College.
 During this time, students strengthen their Hebrew-language skills, study Jewish texts, prayer chant (nusah) and cantillation, and immerse themselves in contemporary Israeli life and culture.